Encrypt-S/navpi/README.md

 This is the official github repository for the NAV Coin Stake Box.
 This repository is the source code behind the raspberry pi image which runs the navcoin daemon and a PHP based web wallet.

-You can download the raspberry pi image from our website
+You can download the raspberry pi image from our website:

 http://www.navcoin.org/downloads

 Below are some basic security configurations which you might want to implement when setting up your NavPi.
 The NavPi will work immediately if you simply burn the img to the SD card, plug it into your network and turn it on.

 ## Flashing the image to your SD Card

+If you purchased your NavPi from our store, you can skip straight to the [setup section](#setup) since we have already flashed the NavPi image onto the device for you.

 ### OSX

 - Format the SD card choosing FAT (MSDOS) format and GUID Partition Map Schema.